 Diagram – Capabilities needed for WBE:

 Destructive scanning has higher spatial resolution that non-destructive scanning.
 However, with the arrival of nanobots, the accuracy of scanning the brain will increase two-fold.
 Nanobots would stick to different regions of the brains, and send accurate information of brain activity, connectomics, etc. This will help in building detailed maps of individual brains, and create an extensive database of brain activity maps.

-There are currently brain projects being funded and in progress all over the world.
+There are currently brain projects being funded all over the world.
 They seek to decode this amazing organ that gives us the capacity to think, conceptualize, feel and create.
 The convergence of research from a number of labs in the coming years would lead to breakthroughs in neuroscience, and eventually a detailed understanding of every section of human brain.

 People that choose to upload their minds, would have their funeral turn into a happy ceremony.
 They would take a day off, attend their funeral, and get back to other things the next day.

 Cryonics, is a field that deals with the low-temperature freezing (usually at −196 °C or −320.8 °F) and storage of a human corpse or severed head, in order to resurrect the body in future using bioengineering, molecular nanotechnology, or nanomedicine as key technologies.
 The object of cryonics is to prevent death by preserving sufficient cell structure and chemistry so that recovery (including recovery of memory and personality) remains possible by foreseeable technology.